CaglarGuher/IDRiD-Eye-Fundus-Dataset-Lesion-Segmentation/README.md

 ### MICROANEURYSMS

 Microaneurysms are the earliest signs of DR, appearing as small, round, dark red dots.
 They can be up to 125 micrometers in size, smaller than the thickest blood vessels.
-See Figure 3 for an example.

 ### HEMORRHAGES

 Hemorrhages result from the rupture of microaneurysms or blood vessels, causing bleeding.
 They are usually larger than microaneurysms and vary in shape.
 Unlike microaneurysms, they may not have sharp borders or colors.
-See Figure 4 for an example.

 ### EXUDATES

 Exudates refer to the leakage of fluids, proteins, and other substances from retinal blood vessels.
 There are various types, including hard exudates and cotton wool spots.
 Hard exudates appear as small, yellow-white deposits, while cotton wool spots are cloud-like, fuzzy, white, or gray lesions observed in the retina.
-See Figure 5 for examples.

 ## DIABETIC RETINOPATHY STAGES